awsdocs/amazon-emr-release-guide/doc_source/emr-spark-committer-reqs.md

-# Requirements for the EMRFS S3\-Optimized Committer<a name="emr-spark-committer-reqs"></a>
+# Requirements for the EMRFS S3\-optimized committer<a name="emr-spark-committer-reqs"></a>

 The EMRFS S3\-optimized committer is used when the following conditions are met:
 + You run Spark jobs that use Spark SQL, DataFrames, or Datasets to write Parquet files\.
 + Multipart uploads are enabled in Amazon EMR\.
 This is the default\.
-For more information, see [The EMRFS S3\-optimized Committer and Multipart Uploads](emr-spark-committer-multipart.md)\.
+For more information, see [The EMRFS S3\-optimized committer and multipart uploads](emr-spark-committer-multipart.md)\.
 + Spark's built\-in Parquet support is used\.
 Built\-in Parquet support is used in the following circumstances:
   + `spark.sql.hive.convertMetastoreParquet` set to `true`\.
 This is the default setting\.
   + When jobs write to Parquet data sources or tables—for example, the target table is created with the `USING parquet` clause\.
   + When jobs write to non\-partitioned Hive metastore Parquet tables\.
 Spark's built\-in Parquet support does not support partitioned Hive tables, which is a known limitation\.
 For more information, see [Hive metastore Parquet table conversion](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html#hive-metastore-parquet-table-conversion) in the Apache Spark SQL, DataFrames and Datasets Guide\.
 + Spark job operations that write to a default partition location—for example, `${table_location}/k1=v1/k2=v2/`—use the committer\.
 The committer is not used if a job operation writes to a custom partition location—for example, if a custom partition location is set using the `ALTER TABLE SQL` command\.
 + The following values for Spark must be used:
   + The `spark.sql.parquet.fs.optimized.committer.optimization-enabled` property must be set to `true`\.
 This is the default setting with Amazon EMR 5\.20\.0 and later\.
 With Amazon EMR 5\.19\.0, the default value is `false`\.
-For information about configuring this value, see [Enabling the EMRFS S3\-optimized Committer for Amazon EMR 5\.19\.0](emr-spark-committer-enable.md)\.
+For information about configuring this value, see [Enabling the EMRFS S3\-optimized committer for Amazon EMR 5\.19\.0](emr-spark-committer-enable.md)\.
   + `spark.sql.hive.convertMetastoreParquet` must be set to `true` if writing to non\-partitioned Hive metastore tables\.
 This is the default setting\.
   + `spark.sql.parquet.output.committer.class` must be set to `com.amazon.emr.committer.EmrOptimizedSparkSqlParquetOutputCommitter`\.
 This is the default setting\.
   + `spark.sql.sources.commitProtocolClass` must be set to `org.apache.spark.sql.execution.datasources.SQLEmrOptimizedCommitProtocol` or `org.apache.spark.sql.execution.datasources.SQLHadoopMapReduceCommitProtocol`\. `org.apache.spark.sql.execution.datasources.SQLEmrOptimizedCommitProtocol` is the default setting for the EMR 5\.x series version 5\.30\.0 and higher, and for the EMR 6\.x series version 6\.2\.0 and higher\. `org.apache.spark.sql.execution.datasources.SQLHadoopMapReduceCommitProtocol` is the default setting for previous EMR versions\.